Boba Fett standalone Star Wars film now '100% dead'

 Her remarks, reported earlier by Sirus XM's Erick Weber, simultaneously confirmed the project was being worked on and marked its death.

-Instead, the focus of Disney-owned LucasFilm is being shifted to the upcoming series The Mandalorian, which will premiere exclusively on Disney's yet-unnamed streaming service.
+Instead, the focus of Disney-owned LucasFilm has reportedly shifted to the upcoming series, The Mandalorian, which will premiere exclusively on Disney's yet-unnamed streaming service.
 The series is helmed by Iron Man director Jon Favreau, along with an intriguing set of other directors, and focuses on a mysterious individual inspired by Boba Fett.

 The Star Wars franchise has been in flux since the disappointing box office returns of the spin-off film "Solo."
 Though LucasFilm has rejected reports that all spin-offs have been put on hold, reports have surfaced that the studio is reevaluating its approach to films beyond the new trilogy, which will come to an end with the upcoming Star Wars: Episode 9, scheduled for release Dec.
 20, 2019.